2050plus/2050plus/doc/veka_configurations.rst

 PyPSA-Eur is able to provide the energy supply of an energy system given :

-* The configuration of the system by year-varying parameters (such as carbon budget, primary route share in steel production) and fixed parameters (such as maximum potential per renewable technologies, charging power of EVs);
+* The configuration of the system by year-varying parameters (such as carbon budget or primary route share in steel production) and fixed parameters (such as maximum potential per renewable technologies or charging power of EVs);
 * The list of technologies used;
 * Techno-economic parameters (such as investment costs, efficiency, FOM, VOM, lifetime, discount rate, etc).